2024 Japan Open

-The 2024 Japan Open (officially known as the Daihatsu Japan Open 2024) was a badminton tournament which took place at Yokohama Arena in Yokohama, Japan, from 20 August to 25 August 2024 and had a total purse of $850,000.
+The 2024 Japan Open (officially known as the Daihatsu Japan Open 2024) was a badminton tournament which took place at Yokohama Arena in Yokohama, Japan, from 20 to 25 August 2024 and had a total purse of $850,000.

 Tournament

-The 2024 Japan Open was the twenty-first tournament of the 2024 BWF World Tour and also part of the Japan Open championships, which had been held since 1977.
+The 2024 Japan Open was the twenty-first tournament of the 2024 BWF World Tour and also part of the Japan Open championships, which had been held since 1982.
 This tournament was organized by the Nippon Badminton Association with sanction from the BWF.

 Venue

 This international tournament was held at Yokohama Arena in Yokohama, Japan.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 750 event.